2.1. Bylaws and Governance Policies

 2.10.4.
 If a member of Council is in their 3rd consecutive or 6th consecutive year on Council and is elected by Council to serve as Chair, then notwithstanding article 2.5 above:

-188.8.131.52. the Chair does not need to seek reappointment to Council for their second year as Chair.
+18.104.22.168. the Chair on Council does not need to seek reappointment to Council for their second year as Chair on Council.

 2.10.5.
 If a vacancy occurs in the position of Chair the remaining members of Council may determine whether or not to fill the vacancy and may make such appointments or arrangements as they consider appropriate in the circumstances.

 2.11.1.
 A person may make a written complaint to the Chair regarding the conduct of a registrant member or a public representative on Council if the member of Council: